How Culture Shapes Identity and Daily Life

 Verbal Communication

-Some cultures prefer direct and clear communication, while others value indirect and subtle expression.
+Some cultures value direct and clear communication, while others prefer indirect, subtle expression.
 In indirect cultures, meaning is often conveyed through tone, context, and body language.
+These differences influence workplace communication, friendships, and conflict resolution.

 Nonverbal Communication

-Gestures, facial expressions, eye contact, and personal space vary across cultures.
-For example, eye contact may show confidence in some societies but be seen as disrespectful in others.
+Gestures, facial expressions, eye contact, and personal space vary widely.
+For instance, eye contact can signify confidence in some societies but be considered disrespectful in others.
+Understanding nonverbal cues prevents misunderstandings and fosters cross-cultural relationships.

 Family Structure and Social Roles